On the circumcenters of triangular orbits in elliptic billards: Abstract

 \section{Abstract}

 On an elliptic billard, we study the set of the circumcenters of all triangular orbits and we show that this is an ellipse.
 This article follows \cite{romaskevich2014}, which proves the same result with the incenters, and \cite{glut1}, which among others introduces the theory of complex reflection in the complex projective plane.
+The result we present was found at the same time by Ronaldo Garcia in an article to appear in American Mathematical Monthly (no preprint available).
+His proof uses completely different methods of real differential calculus.